It’s to Die For: Caring for the Poor in an Age of Consumerism

 Is it Worth the Risk?

-When I think of the question we are all called to answer: is saying “Yes” to God worth the risk? – the first thing that comes to mind for me takes me back sixteen years.
-In January 2005, my husband and I were given the opportunity to go to Belfast, Northern Ireland, to spend a year working for Habitat for Humanity.
-Life in Belfast was full of blessings, many of which were realized from lessons learned only reluctantly (the story of my life, really).
+So is saying “Yes” to God worth the risk?
+The first thing that comes to mind for me takes me back to January 2005.
+My husband and I were able to go to Belfast, Northern Ireland, to spend a year working for Habitat for Humanity.
+Life in Belfast was full of blessings, many of which were realized only reluctantly from lessons learned (the story of my life, really).

 Fine.
 So, back I went.